csingh27/Personal-Curriculum/Crash Courses/Crash Course- Git basics.md

 *Turn an existing directory on your system to Git directory*
 1. Navigate to a directory in your system.
 E.g. GitHub
 2. Open terminal inside the directory 'GitHub' and type *git init*
-3. Create empty files in the directory using *touch* command
-E.g. *touch index.html*
-E.g. *touch app.js*

 **Configuration**